CompeyDev/zapify/README.md

 ## Installation
-Zapify is yet to be published to modrinth, so for the meanwhile, get a beta release from the [actions](https://github.com/CompeyDev/zapify/actions) page.
+Zapify is yet to be published to modrinth, so for the meanwhile, get a precompiled release from the [actions](https://github.com/CompeyDev/zapify/actions) page.
 Builds are currently only available for Quilt.

 ## Development
 To build the zapify, first install [packwiz](https://github.com/packwiz/packwiz), the build tool utilized by zapify.